risk-first/website/menagerie/Software-Dependency-Risk.md

 Some take-aways:

 - Clearly, [Operational Risk](Operational-Risk) is now a big concern.
 By depending on a third-party organisation you are tying yourself to its success or failure in a much bigger way than just by using a piece of open-source software.
-What happens to data security, both in the data centre and over the internet?
+What happens to data security, both in the data centre and over the Internet?
-- With [Feature Risk](Feature-Risk) you now have to condend with the fact that the software will be upgraded _outside your control_, and you may have limited control over which features get added or changed.
+- With [Feature Risk](Feature-Risk) you now have to contend with the fact that the software will be upgraded _outside your control_, and you may have limited control over which features get added or changed.
 - [Boundary Risk](Boundary-Risk) is a also a different proposition: you are tied to the software provider by _a contract_.
 If the service changes in the future, or isn't to your liking, you can't simply fork the code (like you could with an open source project).

 ![Risk Tradeoff From Using _Software as a Service (SaaS)](images/kite9/software-dependency-saas.png)